 Stiftung für die Internationalen Wochen gegen Rassismus (Foundation for the International Weeks Against Racism)

 The Foundation for the International Weeks against Racism (short: Foundation against Racism) plans and coordinates the annual UN Weeks against Racism in Germany.
 It develops and promotes model projects to overcome racism and the marginalization of minorities, produces extensive information material and organizes conferences.
 Romani Rose, Chairman of the Documentation and Cultural Center of German Sinti and Roma, is a member of the foundation council.

 The International Council of the Auschwitz-Birkenau State Museum was established in 1990 on the orders of the Minister of Culture and Art of Poland.
-The council advised and supported the Auschwitz-Birkenau State Museum in its various activities.
-The members of the council were world-renowned experts and authorities on the subject of concentration camps and the Holocaust.
-The Documentation and Cultural Center was represented on the International Auschwitz Council by its Chairman, Romani Rose.
+The council advises and supports the Auschwitz-Birkenau State Museum in its various activities.
+Members of the council are world-renowned experts and authorities on the subject of concentration camps and the Holocaust.
+The Documentation and Cultural Center is represented on the International Auschwitz Council by its Chairman, Romani Rose.

 International Committee Buchenwald-Dora and Commandos

 The International Committee Buchenwald-Dora and Commandos was established after the war and commemorates the illegal International Camp Committee, which played a crucial role in the resistance against the SS inside the concentration camp.
 It sees itself as a defender of the humanistic values that formed the basis of the prisoners’ struggle to resist the deadly and inhumane machinery of the Nazis.